 - A tick remover card (credit card size, with ‘slots’ to help remove ticks)

-- Your favourite ointment to relieve the sting of insect bite
+- Your favourite ointment to relieve the sting of insect bite.
+We have a ‘stick‘ that we now use.

 Sunscreens are more expensive in some countries and insect repellants can have significantly different ingredients due to local restrictions.

-Subscribe to our monthly newsletter and get your FREE carry-on essentials and first aid essentials checklists.
+Subscribe to our monthly newsletter and get your FREE carry-on essentials and first aid essentials checklists and access to all our Little helpers!

 Other tips and recommendations